benwiley4000/volca-sampler-plugins/README.md

 ## What is a Volca Sampler plugin?

-A Volca Sampler plugin is a javascript file that contains a function called `samplePlugin`, that accepts an [`AudioBuffer`](https://developer.mozilla.org/en-US/docs/Web/API/AudioBuffer) and returns an AudioBuffer (either the same buffer modified, or a new one).
+A Volca Sampler plugin is a JavaScript file that contains a function called `samplePlugin`, that accepts an [`AudioBuffer`](https://developer.mozilla.org/en-US/docs/Web/API/AudioBuffer) and returns an AudioBuffer (either the same buffer modified, or a new one).
 The simplest possible plugin, which acts as a passthrough for the input, is this one:

 ```js
 // passthrough-plugin.js